codidact/docs/User-Help/Articles.md

 By default, all sites start out with two main category types: Main Q&A, which is where the main Q&A content for the site goes; and Meta, where people can discuss the site itself.

 In additon, many sites have additional categories.
-For instance, [Writing](https://writing.codidact.com) has a category for Writing Challenges, while [Cooking](https://cooking.codidact.com) has a category for sharing Recipes.
+For instance, [Writing](https://writing.codidact.com) has a category for Writing Challenges, [Cooking](https://cooking.codidact.com) has a category for sharing Recipes, and [Codidact Meta](https://meta.codidact.com) has a category for a [site Blog](https://meta.codidact.com/categories/30) (where the Codidact Team shares updates).

 A category can use the Q&A post type, such as Writing's writing challenges, where people post entries as answers to a question; or they can use an article post type, such as Cooking's recipes; or they can use both, and have both articles and Q&A allowed in that category.